 - Expensive monthly cost

-Rezdy is an Australian-based, international online reservation system and B2B platform for businesses in the tours & activities industry.
+Rezdy is an Australian-based, international online reservation system and B2B platform for businesses in the tours and activities industry.

-A relatively young company, Rezdy received its first client in 2012 and currently employees about five people.
-The company is looking to expand, however; job openings have recently been posted on the web.
+A relatively young company, Rezdy received its first client in 2012 and currently employs about five people.
+The company is looking to expand, however: job openings have recently been posted on the web.
 Most of its customers are based in Australia, New Zealand, England, and the US.
-The company plans to expand further into Europe and also eventually become “ a sole content aggregator for tour and activities in Asia-Pacific region,” according to an interview on global travel & tourism-centered ezine Tnooz.
+The company plans to expand further into Europe as well.

 Similar to Rezgo, TourCMS, ResPax, and BookingBuff-reviewed BrightCalendar, Rezdy is built exclusively for the tour and activity industry.
 The company releases regular upgrades including language additions, payment gateway integrations, and improvements in reporting, email, calendar, and gift card/voucher settings.
 It is extremely active within a broad range of social media platforms and offers users a variety of customer support options.